S-43

 Plain Language

-Private entities may not disclose, redisclose, or disseminate biometric identifiers or biometric information to third parties except in four narrow circumstances: (1) the individual provides written consent; (2) the disclosure completes a financial transaction the individual requested or authorized; (3) the disclosure is required by applicable law or ordinance; or (4) the disclosure is required by a valid warrant or subpoena.
-Outside these four exceptions, all sharing is prohibited.
-Note that redisclosure by downstream recipients is also covered — the prohibition runs to any entity in possession of the data, not just the original collector.
+Private entities may not disclose, redisclose, or otherwise disseminate biometric identifiers or biometric information unless one of four enumerated exceptions applies: (1) the individual or their authorized representative provides written consent; (2) the disclosure completes a financial transaction the individual requested or authorized; (3) the disclosure is required by law; or (4) the disclosure is required by a valid warrant or subpoena.
+Outside these four exceptions, any disclosure is prohibited.
+Note that the consent exception requires written consent specifically, consistent with the chapter's overall consent standard.

 Statutory Text